brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 15 bht.md

 2. "Love ought to embrace all men, but here the saints are particularly mentioned; because love, when properly regulated, begins with them, and is afterwards extended to all others."
 3. "If our love must have a view to God, the nearer any man approaches to God, the stronger unquestionably must be his claims to our love."

+### Philip Schaff:
+1. "‘your faith in Christ Jesus’ (Colossians 1:4), marks the faith as the possession of the individuals.
+‘Faith’ does not, however, mean ‘that which is believed,’ but ‘believing.’"
+2. "We prefer to retain the words, because they are not only well supported, but the omission can be readily accounted for.
+The original suggests, first, love in general, and then this characteristic manifestation of it: unto all the saints, i.e., Christians."
+3. "But the community of faith precedes and produces the community of feeling.
+The order is always ‘faith and love.’"

 ### Archibald T. Robertson:
 1. "The words 'ye show' do not occur in the Greek."
 2. "It could have been omitted, but is probably not genuine."